Osmania Medical College metro station

 Osmania Medical College Metro Station is located on the Red Line of the Hyderabad Metro, India.
 This station was opened to public on 2018.
 It is near to Maharani Jhansi Road, Putli Bowli, Fruit Market, Jambagh Road, Osmania Medical College, Koti Bus stop and Vivek Vardhini College.

 History

 It was opened on 24 September 2018.

 The station

 Structure

 Osmania Medical College elevated metro station situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.